neondatabase/website/content/docs/ai/ai-langchain.md

 ## Prerequisites

 - A Neon project.
 If you do not have one, see [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - An OpenAI API key.
-You can use any open source model with LangChain, but this guide uses an OpenAI model.
-You will require an OpenAI API key.
 Instructions for obtaining an OpenAI API key are provided below.
 - Python and `pip`.

 ## Obtain an OpenAI API key

-This guide is designed to use an OpenAI model.
-To use an OpenAI model, an OpenAI API key is required.
+The application uses an OpenAI model, which requires an OpenAI API key.
 If you do not have an OpenAI API key, follow these steps to create one:

 1. Navigate to [https://platform.openai.com/](https://platform.openai.com/).
 2. Click on your name or icon, located at the top right corner of the page, and select **View API Keys**.